LLM-based Human Simulations Have Not Yet Been Reliable: Introduction

-Our position is: \textbf{Current LLM-based human simulations have not yet been reliable.} This position is supported by empirical evidence revealing significant discrepancies between LLM-generated simulations and observed human behavior.
-As summarized in Table~\ref{table:simulation_failures}, these gaps are across diverse domains.
+Our position is: \textbf{Current LLM-based human simulations are not reliable.} This position is supported by empirical evidence revealing significant discrepancies between LLM-generated simulations and observed human behavior.
+As summarized in Table~\ref{table:simulation_failures}, these shortcomings are consistently demonstrated by LLMs across diverse domains when tasked with simulating human actions and responses.